SCHOOL READINESS (SR) PROVIDER Requirements

 - Developmental Screening:

 Based on Florida Rules 6M-4.720(2)(b), every School Readiness (SR) child must be screened, using the Ages and Stages Questionnaire (ASQ), within 45-days of enrollment.
 The ASQ-3 is the specific version of the tool utilized by ELCPBC, in addition to the Ages and Stages Questionnaire: Social-Emotional (ASQ-SE).
 Both, the ASQ-3 and ASQ-SE, are parent-completed screening tools.
 The ASQ-3 assists in tracking each child’s development in the areas of communication, gross motor, fine motor, problem solving, and personal-social.
 The ASQ-SE assists in tracking each child’s social-emotional development in the areas of self-regulation, compliance, social-communication, adaptive functioning, autonomy, affect, and interaction with people.
-See our Child Health & Development Providers page for more information on our Developmental Screening department.
+See our Provider Child Development page for more information on our Developmental Screening department.

 - Staff to Child Ratios: